 It’s all well and good to make suggestions about diet for those who have enough money, but unfortunately for some people, money is the reason that their nutritional requirements aren’t being met.
 If you’re on a strict budget, all of the above ideas are suggestions.
 Take these suggestions on board and try to do your best within your budget to support your healthy ageing process.
-There are many recipe suggestions online as a helpful guide.
+There are many recipe suggestions online as helpful guides.
 Eating healthy can be expensive, but there are ways that you can save on food.

 By carefully planning your weekly meals you’ll significantly reduce waste.
 By reducing your time in the kitchen you’ll be more likely to cook too, so opt for simple and healthy recipes.
 And foods are always cheaper if you buy them in bulk.
 Consider cooking up a big pot of casserole or Chicken Cacciatore, and freeze the leftovers for another day, always remembering to store food safely.